Angel or Alien

 Angel or Alien is the sixth studio album by American progressive metalcore band Born of Osiris, released on July 2, 2021 through Sumerian Records.

-Background and promotion

-In February, the album was announced as the first of two Born of Osiris albums the band has written in 2021.
 In March 2021, the ensemble released a lyric video for "White Nile", the first single from the album, along with a playthrough video released in May.
 Also in May, "Angel or Alien", the second single from the album, was released, and announced the release of the album for July 2, 2021.
-On July 1, 2021, one day before the album's release, the third single "Poster Child" was released.
-A teaser video for the album was posted a week prior, on June 25.
-Born of Osiris toured in support of Angel or Alien, but due to COVID-19 pandemic restrictions, they have only five shows announced for late July in Texas.